 - Blog Name: Appears in the blog header, which shows at the top of your blog homepage and on individual posts

 - Blog Subtitle: appears below the blog name in the blog header.
 Similarly appears on the homepage and across all posts

 - About Section: appears in the blog sidebar, tell readers about the blog.
 Similarly appears on the homepage and across all posts

 Learn more about adding a blog to your Teachable school here.

-The ability to take your school online or offline.
+The ability to take your school online/offline, and delete your school permanently.
 If you take your school offline, it will become inaccessible to visitors and students.
 You can bring it back online at any time.